magicnote/php-remote-dump-bundle/README.md

 Now in the webbrowser, the data will be displayed.

 ### Config
-It register some servie listeners for kernel event.
-You can disable/enable these config.
-The followings are default config.
+It register some service listeners for kernel event.
+You can disable/enable these module using these config options.
+Here are default config options.

 ```yml
 wusuopu_remote_dump_listener_enable: true